censorship-no/ceno-browser-archive/README.md

 If you want to reuse the container itself, remove the `--rm` option and `./build.sh` argument and add `--name SOMETHING`.
 After exiting the container, run `sudo docker start -ia SOMETHING` to start it again.

+Also, please note that running an APK built with the default `ouinet.xml` configuration is quite pointless, but it may help you check that the build succeeds.
+If you want a useful configuration, copy your `ouinet.xml` file to the current directory and add the parameters `-x ouinet.xml` after `./build.sh`.

 # Developer Build
 Build the APK locally with the following script:
 ```